-(You can also relocate the vines, in place of pruning, by lightly picking them up and repositioning them elsewhere.
+An option besides pruning is to redirect wayward stems by gently picking them up and positioning them in a better way.
 If they have began to root, gently loosen the roots from the soil before you try to move them.
 The vines may appear wilted once moved, but should recover in a few days.
 Some squash varieties also take well to training up an A-frame trellis or within a tomato cage, which will free up space on the ground.

 The decision to prune your squash vines is entirely your own.
 If pruned, you can allow for the desired space you want for the plant.
-Additionally, many believe that pruning will cause the plant to focus all of its energy on the remaining fruit—thus growing bigger squash.
+Additionally, many believe that pruning will cause the plant to focus all of its energy on the remaining fruit—thus growing better though fewer squash.
 However, if you let your squash vines grow, you will have a larger amount of squash to harvest.

 Thus, to prune or not to prune, that is the question.
-Whatever your decision, with the right amount of care, maintenance and nourishment, you'll still enjoy a bountiful and oh-so-delicious harvest.
+Whatever your decision, with the right amount of care your vine will still provide a bountiful and oh-so-delicious harvest.